brandinho/brandinho.github.io/_pages/about.md

   image: "/images/china-landscape.jpg"
 ---

 I'm a machine learning developer at OPTrust.
-I focus on deep reinforcement learning and deep generative models.
+I have a love for reinforcement learning and have recently acquired a passion for generative models.